Pohrebyshche: History

 The town is very old and origin of its name is not clear.
 Pohrebyshche means a big cellar in Ukrainian.
 On the other hand, Pohrebaty can be interpreted as to perform a burial.
 According to Imperial Russian ethnographer Lavrentii Pokhylevych in his work "Tales of inhabited areas of the Kyiv province" in 1884, before the Mongol invasion of Rus, during the times of Kyiv the town was called Rokitnya.
 Mongols leveled the town leaving only the cellars.

 The first time the town was mentioned in written sources was in 1148.
 For many years it belonged to the Kiev Voivodeship within the Polish–Lithuanian Commonwealth.
 During the Khmelnytsky Uprising (1648–1657) in 1653 it was completely destroyed by Stefan Czarniecki and in the later wars of the 17th century the town was destroyed by fire and its inhabitants massacred by foreign armies several times.
 Only around 1720 did a more fortunate period for Pohrebyshche begin.
 In 1795, the town became part of the Russian Empire.

+Pohrebyszcze massacre

+In 1653 Stefan Czarniecki stormed Pohrebyszcze and exterminated the entire population: 700 prisoners were hanged, 300 were impaled, and the prince gave his soldiers the order: Execute them so that they feel they are dying. on the way through the forests, he decorated the pine trees by hanging prisoners on them.
+The Poles burned villages and chopped off heads; prisoners were tortured and burned with fire.